Anne Cumming: Early life

 Cumming was born in Walton-on-Thames in 1917, to parents Howard Cumming and Eileen Groves.
 She had an indulgent childhood courtesy of her grandfather, James Grimble Groves, a member of parliament and a brewery owner.
 Cumming spent much of her childhood in South Africa, where her father had bought a farm.

 She was a débutante in 1935 and she later reported that she first had sex under the Eiffel Tower.
 She studied contemporary dance and later acting at Dartington Hall with Michael Chekhov.
 She married a fellow student, Henry Lyon Young, in 1938.
 He was an aspiring playwright and later writer.

 She and her husband, along with Chekhov, left for the United States as war approached, intending to establish a drama school there to teach the Stanislavski method of acting.

 Career

-During the war, they were asked by British Intelligence to leave New York and return to England.
+During the war, they were recruited by British Intelligence, and eventually asked to leave New York and return to England.
 They were sent back by convoy and Cumming assisted with encrypting and decrypting coded messages between the British and American governments.

 While in Greece, she worked as a translator for the British Council.

 Acting

 In 1963, she had a small part in Fellini's film 8½.
 In 1968, she appeared in the Italian comedy film The Girl Who Couldn't Say No where she played the mother of George Segal's character, Franco.
 A third film appearance was again for Fellini, this time in Roma.

+In 1990, Cumming (credited as Felicity Mason) hosted a dinner party for guests Quentin Crisp, Robert Patrick and Susana Ventura (aka Penny Arcade) in the film Resident Alien.